asunanto/TGX/README.md

        - handles payments in rails securely

     6. Identify the database to be used in your App and provide a justification for your choice.

-       We have decided on Postgres as mentioned from question 5
+       We have decided on Postgres as it is the database that we are most familiar with, Its setup is easy and navigation of the the database is nice and simple to use.

     7. Identify and describe the production database setup (i.e. postgres instance).
+    Heroku host the postgres database for our project, our database is made up of tables which are: posts, comments, users and categories.

     8. Describe the architecture of your App.